 There is also archival footage of the inaugural meeting of the Ku Klux Klan in Birmingham, led by a 27 year old named George Newey.

 We then see Malcolm X visiting Smethwick in 1965, after white residents attempted to institute segregation in the town.
-He was murdered just nine days later.
+(After he returned to the US, he was murdered just nine days later.)

 The landscape has shifted in the past decade.
 In 2005, Conservative leader Michael Howard was panned when he was seen to be cynically demonizing asylum seekers and immigrants to increase his popularity.
 His key strategist on that failed campaign was the Australian Lynton Crosby.
 Now Crosby is back running the Conservative election campaign for 2015, and applying the same old playbook.
 This time it’s working, and all the major parties sound like Michael Howard did in 2005 when he was widely criticized for leading “the nasty party.”
 What was “nasty” in 2005 is the norm in 2015 — focus-group approved and rabbited relentlessly across all platforms.